Research

 What compelled officials to manipulate mortality data?

-The project prioritizes silver bullet evidence: explicit admissions from prison physicians, wardens, inspectors, or others directly responsible for data production.
+The project prioritises silver bullet evidence, explicit admissions from prison physicians, wardens, inspectors, or others directly responsible for data production.
 Such testimony confirms both awareness and intent.

 At the same time, motive is notoriously difficult to prove with incontrovertible evidence.
-Deceptive intent may coexist with other drivers—such as fiscal restraint, bureaucratic routine, or genuine humanitarian concern in the case of medical release.
-The project is therefore careful to distinguish deception conclusively, avoiding speculative claims and grounding its conclusions in documented pressures and incentives.
+Deceptive rationale may coexist with other drivers, such as fiscal restraint, bureaucratic routine, or genuine humanitarian concern in the case of medical release.
+The project is therefore careful to distinguish deception conclusively where possible, while avoiding speculative claims and grounding its conclusions in documented pressures and incentives.
+Although it often deals with massive manipulations, the project tries not to turn into a collection of materials for prosecution built on pre-determined notions of culpability and malicious intentionality in every single instance.
+It acknowledges that bureaucratic behaviour is very complex and that bureaucracies are very rarely driven by a single overarching motive, benevolent or malevolent, but rather torn by contradictory ones.

 In the absence of direct admissions, the project considers structural factors:

-• Were officials rewarded for favorable statistics or penalized for high mortality?
+Were officials rewarded for favourable statistics or penalised for high mortality?

 This inquiry maps the conditions that made manipulation attractive, even without explicit directives.